| Jen Currin

 like snow on the lower mountains.

-I’m sad you’re not someone else,
+I’m sad you’re not someone else,but who is.

 My parents have been skeletons for years.